sheltermanager/asm3/src/static/pages/manual/_sources/options.rst.txt

 * Remove people with a cancelled reservation who have not had any other contact after this many years: Shelters receive many applications to adopt animals, many of which can be unsuccessful.
-This option will remove (not anonymise) people records where their only contact with the shelter is a cancelled reservation that is X years old.
+This option will completely delete (not anonymise) people records where their only contact with the shelter is a cancelled reservation that is X years old.
+The same rules as above for anonymization apply in that anyone with an ongoing relationship with the shelter or a previous adoption will be excluded.

 * Show GDPR Contact Opt-In field on person screens: If this option is on, the system will show a contact opt-in field on person records.
 You can use it to